canonical/vanilla-framework/docs/patterns/grid.md

 - All content must be within columns (`.col-*`)
 - Only columns should be direct children of a row

 Layouts can be created combining rows with different number of columns to an ideal maximum of 4 columns per row.
-Each column should span a minimum of 3 columns.
+Each column containing text should span a minimum of 3 columns.

 Read also: [Breakpoints](/en/settings/breakpoint-settings)